IT21058578/ds-project/codebase/readme.md

 1. `npm b-all` - This command builds all the services
 2. `npm s-all` - This command starts all the previously built services

+### Fix for starting error

+Remove top level awaits from index.ts by changing its structure.
+In tsconfig set module to commonjs and target to es6.
+Remove types=module from package.json

 ### The Containers

 All the individual services have identical Dockerfiles in their directories.
 You can build them individually if required.
 I advise to build the docker-compose.yml in the codebase directory though as that will give you all the containerized databases and other services.
 While in this directory, do,